MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.es-ES/Teams/upgrade-from-teams-exploratory.md

 ## <a name="step-1-when-to-upgrade"></a>Paso 1: Cuándo actualizar

-Para comprobar cuándo expira la prueba de Teams Exploratory de su organización y cuántos usuarios activos tiene, vaya a **Facturación >** <a href="https://go.microsoft.com/fwlink/p/?linkid=842054" target="_blank"><b>Sus productos</b></a> en el Centro de administración de Microsoft 365.
-También se le notificará antes de que expire la prueba de Teams Exploratory.
+To check when your organization’s Teams Exploratory trial is expiring and how many active users it has, go to **Billing >** <a href="https://go.microsoft.com/fwlink/p/?linkid=842054" target="_blank"><b>Your products</b></a> in the Microsoft 365 admin center.
+You’ll also be notified before the Teams Exploratory trial expires.

 > [!IMPORTANT]
 > Debe realizar un plan para actualizar los usuarios a licencias de pago antes de la fecha de expiración, para que los usuarios no pierdan el acceso a Teams.